bacnamntp/archlinux.installation_guide/vim.vundle.md

 - Note: to have the correct font in the bottom bar you need a Powerline font installed and selected in the terminal.

-- Color scheme: kolor
+- Color scheme: monokai

-- You can download vundle-air-themes for vim.
-Copy themes to the vim-airline/autoload/airline/themes folder.
+- Plugin for color schemes: flazz/vim-colorschemes